-- ✓ Detailed applicant narrative with defined sections; - ✓ Detailed budget with narratives for each performance year; - ✓ Required attachments and certain Standard Forms (SF); and, - ✓ Department of Commerce (DOC) forms.
+- ✓ Detailed applicant narrative with defined sections; - ✓ Detailed budget with narratives for each performance year; - ✓ Required attachments and certain Standard Forms (SF); and, - ✓ Department of Commerce (CD) forms.

-An application must be submitted for the Project under this FFO.
 Applications should include the elements for each section as described below in order to be eligible for the maximum number of points.
-Applications that fail to include all the necessary elements (in the order outlined below) will not be reviewed or considered and will be disqualified).
+(Refer to Section V.C.-Criteria for discussion of points associated with each element discussed in this section.)
+Applications that fail to include all the necessary elements (in the order outlined below) will not be reviewed or considered and will be disqualified.
 The Applicant Narrative should not exceed 50 pages (this does not include budget and budget narrative).
 A complete application should contain the following: